If you know anything about marketing, you know that you need to get people to click on your ad images if you want your campaign to be a success.

 For example, if you advertise a product for chefs, think of the colors and images they’d connect with, like flashy and extravagant dishes of food.

-There’s a tool called Adext that analyzes and detects the best ways to advertise your business and promote your ads using artificial intelligence.
+There’s a tool called Adext AI that analyzes and detects the best ways to advertise your business and promote your ads using artificial intelligence.
+With a current average improvement of +83% more conversions in just 10 days, this may be exactly what you are looking for.

-Adext is the first and only AMaaS (Audience Management as a Service) that applies Artificial Intelligence and Machine Learning to digital advertising to find the best audience or demographic group for any ad.
-It automatically manages budgets across several demographic groups and multiple channels (such as Google, Facebook, and Instagram) to ensure it gets you more leads and sales, at the lowest costs per conversion
+This audience management as a service (AMaaS) applies Artificial Intelligence and Machine Learning to digital advertising to find the best audience or demographic group for any ad; and automatically manages budgets across several demographic groups and multiple channels such as Google and Facebook, to ensure it gets you more leads and sales, at the lowest costs per conversion

-In addition, it guarantees Adext Partner agencies that it will get a better cost per conversion (lower cost per sale or cost per lead) for all the agency’s accounts and campaigns, or the service will be FREE, and no management or optimization fees will be charged.
+And the best of all?
+It guarantees Adext Partner agencies that it will get them a better cost per conversion (lower cost per sale or cost per lead) for all the agency’s accounts and campaigns, or the service will be FREE, and no management or optimization fees will be charged.

 So, the only opportunity cost would come from not trying it.
-You can learn more in this guide that explains exactly how our AMaaS works if you'd like to dig a little deeper, and if you are already itching to get you hands on it, you can start here if you'd like to become an Adext Partner or here, if you'd rather acquire access to our self-service platform.
+You can learn more in this guide that explains exactly how our Adext AI works if you'd like to dig a little deeper, and if you are already itching to get you hands on it, you can start here if you'd like to try Adext out!

 6. Your CTA must be connected to your offer